graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - Let {argumentValue} be the value provided in {argumentValues} for the name {argumentName}.
     - If {argumentValue} is a {Variable}:
       - Let {variableName} be the name of {argumentValue}.
-      - Return `aether.variablesPlan.evalIs(variableName, value)`.
+      - Return `aether.variableValuesPlan.evalIs(variableName, value)`.
     - Otherwise:
       - TODO: if it's an input object (or list thereof), recurse through all layers looking for variables to track.
       - Return `value===argumentValues[argumentName]`.

 Note: Arguments to a field are either static (in which case they're part of the document and will never change within the same aether) or they are provided via variables.
-We want to track direct access to the variable type arguments via {aether}.{variablesPlan}, but access to static arguments does not require any tracking at all.
+We want to track direct access to the variable type arguments via {aether}.{variableValuesPlan}, but access to static arguments does not require any tracking at all.

 Note: This recurses - values that are static input objects can contain variables within their descendent fields.
 If input object, do recursion, otherwise StaticLeafPlan.